JirosWorld/Django-starter-project/README.rst

 Steps you'll want to take for Python 3 projects:

-1. Replace `python` with `python3` calls in the documentation below.
+1. Replace `python` with `python3` for the bootstrap.py call in the documentation below.

 2. Add ` --python=python3 ` to line 78 of bootstrap.py